Former US Sen. Cochran draws bipartisan praise at funeral

 Cochran earned his bachelor's degree in 1959 from the University of Mississippi, and was a cheerleader and student body vice president.
 After serving in the Navy, he earned a law degree from Ole Miss in 1965.

-The U.S. Navy chaplain, retired Rear Adm.
-Barry Black delivered the homily Tuesday.
+Retired Rear Adm.
+Barry Black, former head of Navy chaplains and the current U.S. Senate chaplain, delivered the homily Tuesday.
 He said he met Cochran 16 years ago at a prayer breakfast in Washington.
 Black said Cochran regularly attended and sometimes spoke at the prayer breakfast about his own "faith journey."

 Black described Cochran as "a man who had had a powerful and significant encounter with the Lord, Jesus Christ."

-Note: This story has been edited to clarify that Black is former head of Navy chaplains and the current U.S. Senate chaplain.